Sign-in to Account

 Funnel Webs

 Hobo spiders and others in the Agelenidae family create funnel webs, which look like large and flat funnels, complete with a “door” at one end of the web.
 These webs are found low to the ground and in dark, cluttered areas of a home.
 Damp areas like a garage or basement are susceptible to funnel webs, but they are also likely to be found outdoors in a garden or flower bed.
 Funnel-web spiders are some of the most venomous in the world, so if you spot a funnel web in or around your home, don’t attempt to take care of it yourself.
-Call a pest expert at Aptive Environmental to properly remove the dangerous web.
+Call a pest expert at Aptive Pest Control to properly remove the dangerous web.

 Understanding Cobwebs in Your Home